24/7 Emergency Dispatch*Cedar Rapids Residential Properties Only

 Major Reconstruction: 6-12 Weeks

-Whole-floor reconstruction after major flood events, full kitchen rebuilds, complex finish work in older homes requiring period-appropriate materials.
+Whole-floor reconstruction after major water damage events, full kitchen rebuilds, complex finish work in older homes requiring period-appropriate materials.
 The longer end applies to cases requiring custom cabinetry or specialty materials with lead times.

 Total Project Timelines by Event Type